 © 2016, By Prashant S. Shah, http://spiritual-living.in

+What are the chances that you will marry the wrong person?
 It’s certainly a high possibility; and most of us in modern society are seriously afraid of it.

 Why does the ‘wrong person’ happen to us?

 Marrying the wrong person has become a high possibility, and today most of us have become afraid of it.
 It has made us very cautious, and we feel the need to take time to know our partner.
 Unfortunately, that exercise doesn’t help us because we come to know BOTH the good and bad side.
 Hence, we remain confused, and so we are unable to decide.

 Some of us try to improve the odds of success by setting off the undesirable points against the desirable points.
 In this way we try to see if the marriage is still a bargain.
 However, the uncertainty remains; and most of us will still land up marrying the wrong person!

 The wrong person happens to us because we do our thinking from one side; from our side.
 We overrate the issue of choice and underrate the need for trust in the relationship.
 Our expectations are unrealistic and we easily fool ourselves in believing that we are getting a good deal.
 In either case we are unable to anticipate the issues that can arise only after our relationship has been fixed.